dmytri/assembly-bootstrap/README.md

 Since we can also have links, these text environment can provide a core social baseline that links out to richer media without being constrained by it.

+I'm also reminded of the projects of Michelle Teran, Jeff Mann and Graham Smith that I participated over the past few decades, like LiveForm:Telekenics and others, that did so much more with the online space that we're seeing today.

-This is my starter kit for playing around with.
+This is my starter kit for playing around with the moo software.
 It is based on [toaststunt](https://github.com/lisdude/toaststunt) a fork of a fork of the original LambdaMoo from the 90s, [blightmud](https://github.com/LiquidityC/Blightmud) a mudclient, and